gavintranquilino/other-hand/README.md

 # other-hand
-your smart watch is good at showing things, but on the other hand, this is good at doing things...
+Your smart watch is good at showing things, but on the other hand, this is good at doing things...

-This is adam test pushing!
+It's time to change that!